 I asked Josh Bleecher Snyder, who's much more familiar with this space than I am (both technically as well as on the product side) why none of these tools do that and almost none of the companies do training or fine tuning with such an environment and his response was that almost everyone working in the space has bought into The Bitter Lesson and isn't working on these sorts of mundane improvements.
 The idea is that the kind of boring engineering work that would be necessary to set up an environment like the above will be obsoleted by some kind of fundamental advancement, so it's a waste of time to work on these kinds of things that give you incremental gains.
 Sam Altman has even advised founders of companies that are relying on OpenAI APIs to assume that there will be huge improvements and build companies that assume this because the companies that don't will get put out of business by the massive improvements that are coming soon.
 From discussions with founders and VCs in this space, almost everyone has taken this to heart.

 I haven't done any serious ML-related work for 11 years, so my opinion is worth about as much as any other layperson's, but if someone had made the contrarian bet on such a mundane system in the GPT-3 days, it seems like it would've been useful then and would still be useful with today's models, both for training/fine-tuning work as well for generating better output for the user.
 But I guess the relevant question is, would it make sense to try to build such a mundane system today which would be, for someone working in the space, a contrarian bet against progress?
 The big AI labs supposedly have a bunch of low-paid overseas contractors who label things, but if you want to label programming examples, per label, an environment that produces the canonical correct result is going to be cheaper than paying someone to try to label it unless you only want a tiny number of labels.
 At the level of a $1T or even $50B company, it seems like it should make sense to make the bet as a kind of portfolio move.
 If I want to start a startup and make a bet, then would it make sense?
 Maybe it's less obvious if you're putting all your eggs in one basket, but even then, perhaps there's a good case for it because almost the entire field is betting on something else?
 If the contrarian side is right, there's very little competition, which seems somewhat analogous to our previous discussion on contrarian hiring.
-I haven't done any serious ML-related work for 11 years, so my opinion is worth about as much as any other layperson's, but if someone had made the contrarian bet on such a mundane system in the GPT-3 days, it seems like it would've been useful then and would still be useful with today's models, both for training/fine-tuning work as well for generating better output for the user.
-But I guess the relevant question is, would it make sense to try to build such a mundane system today which would be, for someone working in the space, a contrarian bet against progress?
-At the level of a $1T or even $50B company, it seems like it should make sense to make the bet as a kind of portfolio move.
-And the big AI labs supposedly have a bunch of low-paid overseas contractors who label things, but if you want to label programming examples, per label, an environment that produces the canonical correct result is going to be cheaper than paying someone to try to label it unless you only want a tiny number of labels.
-If I want to start a startup and make a bet, then would it make sense?
-Maybe it's less obvious if you're putting all your eggs in one basket, but even then, perhaps there's a good case for it because almost the entire field is betting on something else?
-If the contrarian side is right, there's very little competition, which seems somewhat analogous to our previous discussion on contrarian hiring.

 Appendix: the spirit of the game vs. playing to win